Saturday, June 21, 2025

 • Talk about what you read.
 Tell someone your favourite Bible story and what it teaches you about God.

-And remember—every time you open a book about God, you are opening a window into His heart.
-He is always excited to teach you more about His love!
+Remember that every time you open a book about God, you are opening a window into His heart.
+He is always excited to teach you more about His love.

 "Dear Jesus, thank You for giving us books and stories that help us learn about You.
 Help us to love reading, especially the Bible, so that we may grow closer to You every day.